2011 Melbourne Storm season: Jerseys

 In 2011 the Storm jerseys were made by Kooga.
 They retained their predominantly purple home jersey from 2010 and also their predominantly white away jersey from 2010.

-On 4 February 2011 Crown Casino was named the naming rights sponsor of the Storm in 2011 and chest sponsor on the jersey.
-Suzuki is also continuing as major sponsors as well with their name appearing on the sleeves.
-There is no sponsorship on the back of the jersey.
-Makita also announced a continuation of their sponsorship and their name will continue to appear on the shorts.
+On 4 February 2011 Crown Casino was named the major sponsor of the Storm in 2011 with their corporate logo added to the front of the jersey.
+Suzuki Australia continued as major sponsors as well, with their logo appearing on the sleeves.
+There was no sponsorship on the rear of the jersey.
+Makita also announced a continuation of their sponsorship and their logo on the players shorts.